Harwell, Oxfordshire

-Harwell is a village and civil parish in the Vale of White Horse about 2 mi west of Didcot, 6 mi east of Wantage and 13 mi south of Oxford.
+Harwell is a village and civil parish in the Vale of White Horse about 2 mi west of Didcot, 6 mi east of Wantage and 13 mi south of Oxford, England.
 The parish measures about 3.5 mi north – south, and almost 2 mi east – west at its widest point.
-In 1923 its area was 2521 acre.
-Historically in Berkshire, it has been administered as part of Oxfordshire, England, since the 1974 boundary changes.
-The parish includes part of the Milton Park business park in the north and part of Harwell Science and Innovation Campus in the southwest.
-In the east it includes part of the new Great Western Park housing estate that is contiguous with the built-up area of Didcot.
+In 1923, its area was 2521 acre.
+Historically in Berkshire, it has been administered as part of Oxfordshire since the 1974 boundary changes.
+The parish includes part of Harwell Science and Innovation Campus in the southwest.
 The 2011 census recorded the parish's population as 2,349.

 Toponymy

 The earliest known surviving records of Harwell's name are 10th-century Saxon charters now reproduced in the Cartularium Saxonicum.
 One from 956 records Horn Down, a nearby hill, as Harandúne, which is derived from the Old English for "grey hill".
 The same charter records the manor as Haranwylle, which comes from the Old English for "stream by or coming from Horn Hill".
 A slightly later charter, from 973, records the manor as Harawille.
 The Domesday Book of 1086 records the manor as Harwelle.
 Another 11th-century source records it as Harowell.
 One 13th-century document records it as Arewell.
 Other 13th- and 14th-century sources record it as Harewell.